jaredLunde/trie-memoize/README.md

 A memoization algorithm in which each function argument represents a new key in a mapping, creating a trie of caches - the depth of which defined by your setup.
-As such, it is incredibly fast with `O(n arguments)` lookup performance and very memory-efficient when structures like `WeakMaps` are used.
+It is very quick with its `O(n arguments)` lookup performance and is memory-efficient, particularly when `WeakMaps` are used.

 This memoization function only works for functions where the exact number of arguments is known and constant.